Receive a conditional offer before HSC exams begin and benefit from a $1500 scholarship in your first year!

 Campion’s Early Offer scheme is open to current school leavers (Year 12 students) who are in the process of completing their formal studies at a secondary school and will receive an ATAR, OP or IB score.
-This provides the opportunity for successful applicants to receive a conditional offer and enrol before Monday 16 December, providing confidence and reassurance to remove the pressure of final examinations and results.
+This provides the opportunity for successful applicants to receive a conditional offer, providing confidence and reassurance to remove the pressure of final examinations and results.
+Plus, when you accept your letter of offer and enrol by Thursday 15 October 2020, you’ll receive a $1500 Early Enrolment Scholarship for your first year!

 Benefits of Early Offer